In this updated 2018 Moz Pro review, we pull back the curtain to see what the Wizards of Moz have up their sleeves.

 - The average page has 119 links on it

 - 18.09 external links on average

 - SaaS: yes

 Support/Training: How is Moz customer service and support?

 Support options: 24 hour chat and email support is available for all paid plans.
 The $599 plan comes with a dedicated Account Manager

 Training options: Plenty of content online and a 1-1 product demo walkthrough with a Moz employee.
 You might want to consider using the tool for a few days before this to gather your questions.

 Personally, I have had good experiences with Moz support with very comprehensive and complete answers to my inquiries.
-But the responses aren’t quick – you typically wait several hours for an answer.
+I sometimes waited several hours for an answer via chat.